dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/06-upgrading-to-v1.9.md

 While microbatch is in "beta", this functionality is still gated behind an env var, which will change to a behavior flag when 1.9 is GA.
 To use microbatch:

-- Set `DBT_EXPERIMENTAL_MICROBATCH` to `true` in your project
+- Set `DBT_EXPERIMENTAL_MICROBATCH` to `true` in your project Currently microbatch is supported on these adapters with more to come:

+• postgres
+• snowflake
+• bigquery
+• spark
 ### Snapshots improvements

 Beginning in dbt Core 1.9, we've streamlined snapshot configuration and added a handful of new configurations to make dbt **snapshots easier to configure, run, and customize.** These improvements include: